maheshrijal/notes/docs/kubernetes/services.md

 - Node port must be in the range of 30000–32767.
 Manually allocating a port to the service is optional.
 If it is undefined, Kubernetes will automatically assign one.

+## LoadBalancer
+- LoadBalancer service is an extension of NodePort service.
+NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created.

+- It integrates NodePort with cloud-based load balancers & exposes the Service externally using a cloud provider’s load balancer.

+- The cloud providers assigns the external IP to the LoadBalancer automatically

+- In local k8s cluster LoadBalancer behaves similar to NodePort

 <!--
 ## Services present on all nodes